laurenwden/ObjectOrientedParkingGarageProgram/README.md

-# week2parkinggarageproject
-This repo contains the parking garage project for week 2.

-The objective of the project was to write a an object-oriented Python program for customer admission into a parking garage.
+The objective of this application is to implement an automated system for customer admission into a parking garage.
 It was a pair programming project completed by myself and Celeste Barrios-Cruz.

 I created the initial repository.